vibbits/fork-repository/README.md

 What you should do:
 - Fork the repository
-- Create a branch
+- Create a branch (e.g. `yourname`)
 - Add your name to the `participants.txt`-file
 - Stage, commit & push
-- Create a pull request & to merge in this upstream repository
+- Create a pull request & merge your changes into the `dev` branch.

 Good luck!